-2. Revenue
+2 Revenue

-IFRS 15 "Revenue from Contracts with Customers", applied by the Group since 1 January 2018, requires the identification of a contract and the various performance obligations contained in the contract.
+IFRS 15 "Revenue from contracts with customers" requires the identification of a contract as well as the various performance obligations contained in the contract.
 The number of performance obligations depends on the type of contract and business activities.
 Most of the Group's contracts contain only one performance obligation.

 The recognition of revenue from contracts with customers must reflect according to IFRS 15:

-• on the one hand, the pace of fulfilment of the performance obligations corresponding to the transfer to a customer of control of a good or service;

-• and on the other hand, the amount to which the seller expects to be entitled in remuneration for the activities carried out.
+- on the one hand, the pace of fulfilment of the performance obligations corresponding to the transfer to a customer of control of a good or service; and - on the other hand, the amount to which the seller expects to be entitled in remuneration for the activities carried out.

-It is important the notion of transfer of control of a good or service is analysed, as this transfer must take place if the revenue is to be recognised.
+It is important to analyse the notion of transfer of control of a good or service, as this transfer must take place if the revenue is to be recognised.
 Transfer of control of a good or service may be an ongoing process (recognition of revenue in advance) or may occur on a specific date corresponding to work completion.